Custom Requirement Attributes

 with the following additional properties compared to the primitive attributes:

-• values — array of allowed enumeration values; each value has a unique string key; optionally it can have a text label, and a flag default denoting if the value should be used as default
+• values — is an array of allowed enumeration values.
+Each value has a unique string key.
+Optionally, it can have a text label, and a flag default denoting if the value should be used as default if the attribute is not set.

-• multiValued — optional flag set to true if the enumerated attribute can have multiple enumeration values (for example, used for list of system components affected by each requirement)
+• multiValued — is an optional flag set to true if the enumerated attribute can have multiple enumeration values (e.g: used for list of system components affected by each requirement, user roles,...) and set to false if only one enumeration value is possible (e.g., requirement status or priority).

 Customize Attributes